vitormattos/palestra-behat/README.md

 **PhantomJS**: Download PhantomJS from the oficial site (http://phantomjs.org/download.html).
-If you use `apt` for install PhantonJS, dont will work fine because the version from `apt` dont have any dependencies to run all features required for integrate PhantonJS with Selenium.
+If you use `apt` for install PhantomJS, dont will work fine because the version from `apt` dont have any dependencies to run all features required for integrate PhantomJS with Selenium.
 Example:
 ```bash
 wget https://bitbucket.org/ariya/phantomjs/downloads/phantomjs-2.1.1-linux-x86_64.tar.bz2